Who is eligible

 The deal-breaker for Democrats was that the measure did not specifically require the state to expand Medicaid.
 It would have essentially been a very regressive tax (tobacco use is much more common among lower-income residents), and the money in the Healthcare Revolving Fund would have been apportioned by lawmakers to agencies that get federal matching Medicaid funds – but there was no accompanying requirement that the state expand its eligibility guidelines for Medicaid.

-Bill to cut Medicaid eligibility for parents – failed
+Failed attempt to cut Medicaid eligibility for parents

 Oklahoma has not expanded Medicaid under the ACA.
 But it attempted to go one step further than that, and tighten already-stringent eligibility rules even more.